Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Introduction

-At this point it is worth highlighting the main differences between the results of this paper and those of our earlier one~\citep{ding2020natural}.
-Although our algorithmic framework utilizes the NPG-PD method of~\cite{ding2020natural}, our practical characterization of function approximation error, which is based on the estimation-transfer error decomposition in both the optimality gap and the constraint violation, facilitates the derivation of convergence and sample complexity results described in (iii) and (iv) above.
-In contrast, earlier function approximation study of~\cite{ding2020natural} utilizes the classical notion of compatible function approximation which is often challenging to control in modern machine learning.
-Moreover,~\cite{ding2020natural} follows standard drift analysis of constraint violation in online optimization and it yields sub-optimal rates relative to the tabular case.
+At this point it is worth highlighting the main differences between the results of this paper (as an extended version of our earlier NeurIPS paper~\citep{ding2020natural}) and those in~\cite{ding2020natural}.
+Although our algorithmic framework here builds on the NPG-PD method of~\cite{ding2020natural}, our new characterization of function approximation error, which is based on the estimation-transfer error decomposition in both the optimality gap and the constraint violation, facilitates the derivation of convergence and sample complexity results described in (iii) and (iv) above.
+In contrast, the earlier function approximation study of~\cite{ding2020natural} utilizes the classical notion of \emph{compatible function approximation} which is often challenging to control.
+Furthermore,~\cite{ding2020natural} adopts a standard drift analysis of constraint violation in online optimization, assuming in-policy class feasibility.
+This approach not only yields sub-optimal rates relative to the tabular case, but it also leaves the optimality of a comparison policy within policy class unjustified.

-Our results as summarized in (iii) and (iv) above build on PG methods~\citep{agarwal2019optimality} and they provide a novel contribution to the constrained MDP setting.
-In contrast to our earlier work~\citep{ding2020natural}, we establish the optimal rate for log-linear and general smooth policy parameterizations up to a function approximation error.
+Our results as summarized in (iii) and (iv) above extend the PG methods studied in~\cite{agarwal2021optimality} and provide a novel contribution to the constrained MDP setting.
+In contrast to our earlier work~\citep{ding2020natural}, we establish here the optimal rate for log-linear and general smooth policy parameterizations up to a function approximation error, and eliminate the in-policy class feasibility assumption.
 By providing a new regret-type primal-dual analysis, we show that the derived rate for the function approximation case matches the optimal rate for the tabular case.
-Furthermore, in contrast to the sample complexity result of~\cite{ding2020natural}, which holds only when the estimates of value functions are bounded, we employ a stochastic gradient method that does not require boundedness.
-This allows us to improve sample complexity from $O(1/\epsilon^6)$ to $O(1/\epsilon^4)$, where $\epsilon>0$ is a desired level of accuracy.
+Furthermore, in contrast to the sample complexity result of~\cite{ding2020natural}, which holds only when the estimates of value functions are bounded, we employ and analyze a more practical version of stochastic gradient method that does not require this boundedness assumption.
+Our new analysis allows us to establish an improved sample complexity of $O(1/\epsilon^4)$, compared to the previous $O(1/\epsilon^8)$, where $\epsilon$ is the desired level of accuracy.